 About the Institute

-The Institute of Experimental Botany of the Academy of Sciences of the Czech Republic (IEB) was founded in 1962.
-Its 14 laboratories are located in two cities, Prague and Olomouc.
-The Institute primarily conducts basic research in plant biology, namely in plant genetics, physiology and biotechnology.
-IEB is also involved in applied research.
+The Institute of Experimental Botany of the Czech Academy of Sciences (IEB) was founded in 1962.
+Today, it has 14 laboratories located in two cities, Prague and Olomouc.

-The Institute collaborates with many research institutions and universities in the Czech Republic and abroad.
-IEB researchers teach at several Czech universities and students from these universities work on their master and doctoral theses at the Institute.
+The institute collaborates with many research institutions and universities in Czechia as well as in other countries.
+IEB researchers teach at several Czech universities and students from these universities work on their master and doctoral theses in the institute.